Crochet Mitered Ridges Afghan

 Rnd 3: Ch 2, *FPdc in next st, hdc in next st, 3 hdc in corners; rep * around, sl st to beg ch-2.

-Rnd 4: Ch 1, sc in each st, 3 sc in each corner around blanket, sl st to beg sc.
+Rnd 4: Ch 1, sc in each st, 3 sc in each corner around the blanket, sl st to beg sc.
 Finish off.